google-marketing-solutions/bach/README.md

 * Do some transformation
 * Do something with transformed data

-`bach` tries to solve first two generically by simplifying fetching data and applying filtering rules to the fetched data;
+`bach` solves first two generically by simplifying fetching data and applying filtering rules to the fetched data;
 the third step is defined as an interface developers can use to build on top of it.

 Responsible for orchestrating rules and applying complex rules in Google Ads.